 Marine Conservation Institute is recruiting partners for the Global Ocean Refuge System.
-If you would like to have a role in deciding which marine protected areas become Global Ocean Refuges and would like to promote globally important sites worthy of this status, please join us.
-Organizations that join as partners in the GLORES Alliance will be part of the nominating and vetting of Global Ocean Refuges as well as efforts aimed at promoting strong conservation.
-More importantly, your involvement will help improve the quality of marine protected areas, eliminating “paper parks”, supporting marine biodiversity conservation and sustaining a healthy ocean economy.
+If you would like to have a role in deciding which marine protected areas become Global Ocean Refuges and would like to nominate globally significant sites worthy of this status, please join us.
+Partners assist in nominating and vetting Global Ocean Refuges as well as support communications that help recognize and promote these areas.
+More importantly, your involvement will help improve the quality of marine protected areas, eliminating “paper parks”, supporting marine biodiversity conservation and sustaining healthy ocean economies.

 Partners are critical to the success of the Global Ocean Refuge System.
 Marine Conservation Institute is actively working with marine scientists, organizations, corporations and the travel and tourism industry for endorsements, insights and donor support for the initiative.
 Below is a list of current GLORES partners.